 Straits Area Dental uses advanced porcelain products such as Procera and Zirconia which are available from NobelSmile, a leader in dental technology.
 For more information about these products please follow the link to www.nobelprocera.com or www.bruxzir.com

-Our latest technology upgrade thtat our office has purchased will streamline the workflow and comfort for crown placement.
+Our latest technology upgrade, our office has purchased, will streamline the workflow and comfort for crown placement.
 The Dentsply Sirona Primescan, digital optical scanner, will virtually eliminate the need for traditional impressions for crowns and bridgework.
-Patients will no longer have to endure a tray loaded with impresion material to capture the working information to have a crown fabricated for their tooth.
-Digital intraoral canning with a smalll wand will capture the information necessary to fabricate the crown.
+Patients will no longer have to endure a tray loaded with impression material to capture the working information to have a crown fabricated for their tooth.
+Digital intraoral scanning with a small wand will capture the information necessary to fabricate the crown.
 No longer will a patient have to endure the discomfort and time necessary to capture the necessary data.
-Our workflow is designed around effciency, quality, and patient comfort.
+Our workflow is designed around efficiency, quality, and patient comfort.

 For more information about this revolutionary technology please follow this link www.primescan.com